godaddy-wordpress/woocommerce-memberships-rest-api-docs/source/includes/user_memberships/_read.md

 ?>
 ```

-> The above command returns JSON data with an array of user memberships structured like this:
+> JSON response example for the above command, containing an array of memberships data structured as follows:

 ```json
 [